-Any student whose schooling has been discontinued for reasons of poor conduct, attendance, or progress may apply for re-admission in any subsequent semester.
-The application will be favorably considered if there is evidence to show that the cause of the deficiency has been removed.
-The admissions committee may decide to outline specific requirements for admission for students who were earlier dismissed for disciplinary reasons.
+A student who discontinues attendance at KCC for one or more semesters must apply for readmission.
+If the reason for discontinuation was poor conduct, attendance, or progress, the application will be favorably considered if there is evidence to show that the cause of the deficiency has been removed.
+The admissions committee may decide to outline specific requirements for admission for students who were earlier dismissed.